Pickup truck smashes through home in Templeton, nearly hits woman sleeping on couch

 No one was injured in the crash.

+“The only way I’m looking at it is I have guardian angels because they were looking out for me this afternoon,” Samuels said.
+“There’s no other way to explain it.”

-The truck, driven by Simon Quero-Luna, of Gardner, traveled through the entire length of the home and collided with a parked vehicle in the driveway on the opposite side of the house, police said.
+The truck, driven by Simon Quero-Luna, of Gardner, smashed through the entire length of the home before crashing into a parked vehicle in the driveway, police said.

 Video from Sky7 HD showed gaping holes on two sides of the home where the truck entered and exited, along with fragments of wood, siding, and debris piled up all over the property.

-A building inspector has temporarily condemned the home due to major structural damage.
-Crews are working to board up the holes.
+A building inspector has temporarily condemned the home due to the major structural damage.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)